The iPhone 15 could finally bring USB-C according to new rumors - How smart Technology changing lives

 USB-C on the iPhone and in this way the chargers of the most important devices would be unified

-Rumors that the iPhone should have a USB-C charger are not new. its inclusion has been speculated from almost the same moment that the iPad incorporated it to its collection.
+Rumors that the iPhone should have a USB-C charger are not new.
+Its inclusion has been speculated on almost from the moment the iPad added it to its collection.
 But nevertheless, We still waiting and we wait like water in May for this to happen.

 In this way, the chargers would unify, loading times would be reduced and the user’s economy would not suffer as much.
 Having a cable and charger for the different devices is something that should have been done already.
 It’s one of the things I like about Android.
 Some more too, but I keep it to myself.